 - No. Locking and unlocking can only be performed on the same computer.

-Question: My computer crashed, i cannot access my hidden files.
-What can I do?
+Question: My computer crashed, i can't access my hidden files.
+What can I do to recover my files?

-- Your files are still on your hard disk.
-However their filenames and directory structure was on Windows Registry.
-Hide Files can not restore the files without Windows Registry entries.
-Please try recovering your files using recovery software such as ZAR X, R-Studio, GetDataBack, EaseUS, Recuva.
-Don't write anything else to the drive.
+- Your files are still on your drive.
+However Hide Files keeps filenames and directory structure on Windows Registry.
+It can't restore these files without proper Windows Registry entries.
+Fortunately Hide Files creates backups that can facilitate recovery.
+First of all, download and install the latest version of Hide Files from our web site.
+Then, launch the application and use the menu item: "Process" - "Recover Lost Files".
+Click the backup filenames on the list and try to recover your files.
+If this way doesn't solve the problem, please try recovering your files using recovery software such as ZAR X, R-Studio, GetDataBack, EaseUS, Recuva.
+Make sure you don't write anything else to that drive.
 Save the recovered contents to another drive.

 Question: My locked files/folders are not displayed on Hide Files.
 What is wrong?